 This is even more the case for the treatment of equipment containing ODS on board.
 Trained and specialized technicians should undertake the manipulation of such devices.
 They must not refill leaking equipment and must use proper recovery/recycling equipment and methods to prevent the release of ODS and halocarbon alternatives into the environment.
 The technicians should make sure that the ODS are properly packed and contained before sent for recycling and/or disposal.

-It may be noted that, as facilities for the recycling or disposal of unwanted ODS are limited, in most cases the ODS that are not reusable in the place of collection must be sent to an appropriate facility for recycling, conversion or destruction elsewhere.
-As these facilities may not be located within the own State territory, the sender should be aware of the possible applicability of international requirements regarding the transboundary movement of this waste, as mentioned in the Basel Convention.
+It may be noted that, as facilities for the recycling or disposal of unwanted ODS are limited, in most cases the ODS that are not reusable in the place of collection and must be sent to an appropriate facility for recycling, conversion or destruction elsewhere.
+As these facilities may not be located within the port State’s own territory, the sender should be aware of the possible applicability of domestic law implementing international requirements regarding the transboundary movement of this waste, as mentioned in the Basel Convention.

 8.8 Options for the collection of ballast water and ballast water sediments